-1 INTRODUCTION
+1.0 INTRODUCTION

-This Off-Site Supervision of Students Procedure applies to Mary MacKillop Catholic Regional College, Leongatha (MMCRC) which is managed and operated by Diocese of Sale Catholic Education Limited ('DOSCEL') workplaces.
+This Off-Site Supervision of Students Procedure applies to all Diocese of Sale Catholic Education Limited ('DOSCEL') workplaces.

 Camps and excursions are a recognised part of school activities and staff can reasonably expect to be required by the school to conduct camps and excursions as part of their normal work duties.
 Because camps and excursions necessarily involve both staff and students leaving school premises, there may be increased risks to their health and safety.
 The increased risk may arise from either or both of the following factors: